zvdv/VKURA-2024/README.md

-# VKURA-2024
+# Secure Blockchain Auctions
-Secure online auctions on blockchain.
+The end goal of my VKURA research internship this summer is to create a decentralised application for secure online auctions using blockchain.